Crematorium: History

 The first crematorium in the West opened in Milan in 1876.
 By the end of the 19th century, several countries had seen their first crematorium open.
 Golders Green Crematorium was built from 1901 to 1928 in London and pioneered two features that would become common in future crematoria: the separation of entrance and exit, and a garden of remembrance.

+Crematoria in Nazi Death Camps

+In the extermination camps created by the authorities of Nazi Germany during World War II with the "final solutions to the Jewish question", crematoria were widely used for the disposal of corpses.
+The most technically advanced cremation ovens were those developed by Topf and Sons from Erfurt.